- The latest Oyster Conservationist Report is here!

 - Get motivated to be outside in nature/your backyard/water access;

 - Experience a hands-on learning opportunity – about the magnificent oyster!

 - Enjoy a family-friendly activity.

 YES!
 I Want to Volunteer!
 What Do I Do Now?

 The 2016 Oyster Conservationist Program plan and schedule is as follows:

 • Early June: Contact and confirm list of new and returning Oyster Conservationists participating this season (for ten weeks).

-• Week of July 16 - Oyster Cage Delivery: Young oysters will be delivered to you in cages and hung off your dock or mooring.
-Our cage set-up this year is planned to be exactly like last year's.
+• Mid-July - Oyster Cage Delivery: Young oysters will be delivered to you in a cage (20”x13”x6”) and secured to your dock/mooring/etc. Our cage set-up includes a 4'-5’ rope and float to keep the oysters slightly elevated off bottom.
 Kara will provide a training session and answer any questions you have.

-• July-September: OC Program continues for 10 weeks (involving biweekly data collection and weekly monitoring of oyster cages for predators and 4-5 data collections on oyster growth).
+• July-September: OC Program continues for 10 weeks (involves weekly monitoring of oyster cages for predators and 4-5 data collections on oyster growth).

-• Mid-September - Oyster Cage Pickup: Kara will collect oyster cages and the oyster will be moved to Jackson Estuarine Lab at UNH until ready for planting at the restoration site at the mouth of the Squamscott River.
+• Mid-September - Oyster Cage Pickup: Amanda will collect oyster cages and the oyster will be moved to Jackson Estuarine Lab at UNH until ready for planting at the restoration site of the Piscataqua River.

-Do you have a dock, mooring or access to water and interest in helping with oyster restoration next season?
+Do you have a dock, mooring, boat or other access to water and interest in helping with oyster restoration this season?